metapolator/metapolator/functionality-overview.md

 ƒ— New, Duplicate, Delete, Span (on master sequences and stings of instances)

 ### instance
-ƒ— New, Delete, Set Metapolation (i.e. mix of masters), Set Name, Export as font
+ƒ— New, Delete, Set Metapolation (i.e. mix of masters), Set Name, Export as font, Promote to master

 ### string of instances
 ƒ— New, Duplicate, Set # instances, Set Name Scheme, Span (in design space), Adjust instance position